redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

 >
 > This would be great, but I doubt it will be implemented that way...

-So the problem is simply this: before the SHA256 algorithm can start, we must swap the endianness of the data so that when it is loaded onto the stack, the bytes appear in the expected network order.
+So the problem is simply this: before the SHA256 algorithm can start, we must swap the endianness of the data in memory so that when it is loaded onto the stack, the bytes appear in the expected network order.

 ## Workaround